 5. good damping for soft and warm sounds

-natural caoutchouc can absorb sound waves well.
-A material that absorbs sound waves well does not reflect them back.
-If you hit a gong with a natural caoutchouc mallet, the mallet absorbs the sound waves and ensures that the sound is soft and warm. natural caoutchouc is therefore the perfect material for gong mallets and gong mallets, as it can produce a wide sound spectrum and is also durable, wear-resistant and environmentally friendly.
-Olli Hess has been producing mallets and gong mallets from natural caoutchouc for many years.
-Each gong mallet and gong driver was once designed in his workshop and is then produced by hand in small family businesses.
-So if you are looking for a high-quality and particularly durable mallet for your gong, you have come to the right place.
+Natural caoutchouc can absorb sound waves well.
+A material that absorbs sound waves well does not reflect them.
+When you strike a gong with a natural caoutchouc mallet, the mallet absorbs the sound waves, ensuring that the sound is soft and warm.
+Therefore, natural caoutchouc is the perfect material for friction mallets and gong mallets, as it can produce a wide range of sounds and is also durable, wear-resistant, and environmentally friendly.
+Olli Hess has been producing mallets and friction mallets from natural caoutchouc for many years.
+Every gong mallet and friction mallet was once designed in his workshop and is then handmade in small family businesses.
+So, if you are looking for a high-quality and particularly durable mallet for your gong, you have come to the right place.